DHA & Brain Development in Pregnancy: Key Facts

 What Is DHA?

-DHA (docosahexaenoic acid) is a polyunsaturated omega-3 fatty acid that is highly concentrated in the brain, retina, and central nervous system.
-It forms a key component of neuronal cell membranes, where it influences membrane fluidity, synaptic function, and communication between nerve cells (1,2).
+DHA (docosahexaenoic acid) is a 22-carbon polyunsaturated omega-3 fatty acid that constitutes the most abundant long-chain polyunsaturated fatty acid (LC-PUFA) in the human brain, retina, and central nervous system.
+As described by Stillwell and Wassall in Chemistry and Physics of Lipids, DHA forms a key component of neuronal cell membrane phospholipids, where it influences membrane fluidity, synaptic vesicle function, and signal transduction between nerve cells (1,2).

-Unlike some other fatty acids, DHA cannot be synthesised efficiently in sufficient quantities from precursor fats.
-As a result, adequate levels depend largely on dietary intake, particularly from marine-based sources (3).
+Unlike shorter-chain omega-3 precursors such as alpha-linolenic acid (ALA), DHA cannot be synthesised efficiently in sufficient quantities through the delta-6 desaturase and elongase enzymatic pathway.
+As a result, adequate levels depend largely on dietary intake, particularly from marine-based sources such as fatty fish and algae (3).

 The Role of DHA in Fetal Brain Development